 Essential Oils for Topical Application for Arthritis

 Pure essential oils should be diluted to 5% in a carrier oil or cream before applying to the skin to avoid burns.
 There are many ways to improve osteo-arthritis using essential oils applied topically to the joints.
 Rosemary and frankincense essential oils are two of the best essential oils for increasing circulation and blood flow to the joints.
 Palmarosa and marjoram essential oils are natural anti-inflammatory substances.
 Black pepper essential oil, clove essential oils and camphor essential oil all work as counter-irritants that bring pain relief to joints.
 Ginger essential oil is especially warming for stiff joints and increases blood flow to the joints.
-Look to our Joint Cream which contains therapeutic amounts of these essential oils.

 Lifestyle Practices that Help to Prevent and Resolve Osteo-Arthritis

 Pent up resentment leading to suppressed anger and frustration would relate to the Wood Element, and could likely lead to Liver Qi Stagnation.
 In Chinese medicine, emotions play a central role in disease processes; the mind and body cannot be separated.
 Working through anger with flower essences, breathing exercises, and forgiveness work can be vital in the reversal of arthritic conditions.
 Liver Qi Stagnation can also cause a general feeling of being stuck, or stuck emotions.
-Look to Free and Easy Wanderer formula to dispel Liver Qi Stagnation.

 Diet and Osteo-Arthritis